renatols-jf/spboot-chassi/README.md

 The domain logic is to be implemented in the method `doProcess()` - it should **NEVER** be called directly, instead, `process()` should.
-At this point, you might want to access Spring-managed objects, such as services.
+At this point, you might want to access Spring-managed objects, - or any other object - such as services.
-There are three ways of doing so (Note that an exception will be thrown if no beans qualify in all cases):
+There are three ways of doing so:
 - Annotate the desired field with [Inject](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/request/Inject.java).
   `@Inject` will only work inside requests.